ghlilit/Traffic-Analysis-Yerevan/README.md

 # Traffic-Analysis-Yerevan
 This is an R project to analyze Yerevan's traffic for bettter decision making.
-The analysis is done using taxi orders from Armenian taxi company called GG.
+The analysis is done using taxi order data from Armenian taxi company called GG.
 <p> The files include </p>